-Named after Elizabeth Macarthur (1766–1850) and Captain John Macarthur (1767–1834), early settlers in New South Wales and founders of the Australian merino wool industry.
+Jointly named in honour of Elizabeth Macarthur (1766–1850) and Captain John Macarthur (1767–1834).
+The Macarthurs were early settlers in New South Wales and founders of the Australian merino wool industry.

 363 sq km